-- 1. To elect seven directors to the board of directors, each to hold office until the 2024 Annual Meeting or until his or her respective successor is duly elected and qualified; - 2.
-To ratify the Audit Committee's appointment of Marcum LLP as our independent registered public accounting firm for the year ending December 31, 2023; - 3.
-To approve, on a non-binding advisory basis, the compensation of our named executive officers; and - 4.
+- 1. To elect seven directors to the board of directors, each to hold office until the 2025 Annual Meeting or until his or her respective successor is duly elected and qualified; - 2.
+To ratify the Audit Committee's appointment of Marcum LLP as our independent registered public accounting firm for the year ending December 31, 2024; - 3.
+To approve an amendment to the Asure Software, Inc. Employee Stock Purchase Plan to increase the number of shares of common stock authorized for issuance by 400,000 shares; - 4.
+To approve, on a non-binding advisory basis, the compensation of our named executive officers; and - 5.
 To transact such other business as may properly come before the Annual Meeting or any adjournment thereof.